YuxuanZuo/MultiYggdrasil/README.en.md

     the player who from the custom authentication server will add a namespace suffix to their username.
     For example:
       Notch@custom
-    If the field "namespace" is not sent by authentication server, the server will issue a default namespace called "custom".
+    If the option "-Dauthlibinjector.namespace" is not set and the field "namespace" is not sent by authentication server, the server will issue a default namespace called "custom".
 If any fields were sent, the server will use the namespace that you defined earlier.

     Some features that conflict with Mojang Yggdrasil server will no longer available anymore:
      - Mojang namespace

+-Dauthlibinjector.namespace={namespace string}
+    Set the namespace used by the feature "Mojang authentication server".
+Allowed characters are a-z0-9._- .
 ```